argoproj/argo-cd/docs/operator-manual/ingress.md

 ## UI Base Path

-If Argo CD UI is available under non-root path (e.g. `/argo-cd` instead of `/`) then UI path should be configured in API server.
+If the Argo CD UI is available under a non-root path (e.g. `/argo-cd` instead of `/`) then the UI path should be configured in the API server.
-To configure UI path add `--basehref` flag into `argocd-server` deployment command:
+To configure the UI path add the `--basehref` flag into the `argocd-server` deployment command:

 ```yaml
 spec: